-Justin Givens, a former federal prosecutor, is a member of the firm’s Government Investigations and White Collar Litigation Department.
-Justin is a skilled trial attorney with over a decade of experience leading sensitive, high-profile internal investigations.
-He represents corporations, financial institutions, and executives facing legal and reputational risk in criminal, regulatory, and civil proceedings.
+Justin Givens is a former federal prosecutor and seasoned trial lawyer in the firm’s Government Investigations and White Collar Litigation Department.
+With over a decade of experience, he counsels corporations, financial institutions, and senior executives through their highest-stakes criminal, regulatory, and civil matters—particularly when legal exposure intersects with reputational risk.

-Justin has significant federal trial experience in cases involving healthcare fraud, the Federal Anti-Kickback Statute, bank fraud, securities fraud, and money laundering.
+A proven courtroom advocate, Justin has tried numerous federal cases involving healthcare fraud, violations of the Federal Anti-Kickback Statute, bank fraud, securities fraud, and money laundering.

-Prior to joining McGuireWoods, Justin was a federal prosecutor with the Fraud Section of the U.S. Department of Justice’s Criminal Division.
-In that role, he investigated and prosecuted complex white collar fraud and tried multiple cases to verdict.
+Before joining McGuireWoods, Justin served as a federal prosecutor in the Fraud Section of the U.S. Department of Justice’s Criminal Division, where he investigated and prosecuted complex white collar schemes and tried multiple cases to jury verdict.

 - Represented the former CEO of a leading contract research organization accused of securities fraud and wire fraud.
 After a month-long trial in federal court in the District of Maryland, the client was acquitted on six of eight counts.